Might and Magic VII: For Blood and Honor

-Might and Magic VII: For Blood and Honor is a role-playing game for Windows published in 1999 by 3DO and developed by New World Computing; it was re-released in 2011 on GOG.com.
-The game follows on from both the events of Heroes of Might and Magic III (a prequel to For Blood and Honor), and those of Might and Magic VI: The Mandate of Heaven.
-Players form a party of four characters who win a castle in a scavenger hunt and soon become embroiled in political events on the continent of Antagarich, on the world of Enroth, before eventually choosing one of two paths and working alongside a number of characters, whose storyline continues on from the events of Might and Magic III: Isles of Terra.
-The game, Might and Magic VIII: Day of the Destroyer is a sequel to Blood and Honor.
+Might and Magic VII: For Blood and Honor is a 1999 role-playing video game for Windows published by 3DO and developed by New World Computing as part of the science fantasy series Might and Magic; it was re-released in 2011 on GOG.com.
+The game follows on from both the events of Might and Magic VI: The Mandate of Heaven and those of Heroes of Might and Magic III: The Restoration of Erathia.
+Players form a party of four characters who win a castle in a scavenger hunt and soon become embroiled in political events on the continent of Antagarich, on the world of Enroth, before eventually choosing one of two paths and working alongside a number of characters whose storyline continues on from the events of Might and Magic III: Isles of Terra.
+The sequel to For Blood and Honor is Might and Magic VIII: Day of the Destroyer.

 Gameplay

-While much of the gameplay remains the same as it was in Mandate of Heaven, a few improvements and changes were made to a number of prominent parts of the game.
-Character creation in Blood and Honor received an update from its predecessor by now allowing players to choose a race for each character out of the following four - Dwarves, Elves, Goblins and Humans - while also adding in three new classes to choose from alongside the pre-existing ones - Thief, Monk and Ranger.
-The skill system also received a major change, with the inclusion of new skills and a new level of expertise - Grandmaster - but also becoming more restrictive than that of the previous title; a character's class not only determines what skills they can learn but now also puts a cap on the level of expertise it can be trained to, meaning that while a Thief could become a Master of the Sword Skill, a Knight can train the skill up to Grandmaster.
-The change to the skill system, also affects the Magic system of the game, in that while some spells have been removed and new ones included, a character's level of expertise in a school of magic determines what spells can be learned, with weaker spells gaining more bonuses upon training to higher levels of expertise; an example of this new system comes with the "Fly" spell, which only Masters of Air magic can learn, but who can gain the benefit of not draining magic points upon attaining Grandmaster of Air.
+While much of the gameplay remains the same as it was in The Mandate of Heaven, a few improvements and changes were made to a number of prominent parts of the game.
+Character creation in Blood and Honor received an update from its predecessor by now allowing players to choose a race for each character - Dwarf, Elf, Goblin or Human - while also adding in three new classes to choose from alongside the pre-existing ones - Thief, Monk and Ranger.
+The skill system also received a major change, with the inclusion of new skills and a new level of expertise - Grandmaster - but also becoming more restrictive than that of the previous title; a character's class not only determines what skills they can learn but now also puts a cap on the level of expertise it can be trained to, meaning that while a Thief could become a Master of the Sword skill, a Knight can train the skill up to Grandmaster.
+The change to the skill system, also affects the Magic system of the game, in that while some spells have been removed and new ones included, a character's level of expertise in a school of magic determines what spells can be learned, with weaker spells gaining more bonuses upon training to higher levels of expertise; an example of this new system comes with the "Fly" spell, which only Masters of Air Magic can learn, but who can gain the benefit of not draining magic points upon attaining Grandmaster of Air.
 Along with these changes, the game includes an update to the graphical appearances of enemy sprites, character models and items.